KingNghi/PowerBi/README.md

 - With respect to Furniture category, the pattern was the same to the Technology, the total orders were increasing steadily in first two-and-a-half quarter before rocketing in September, followed by a decline in October and surge in November.

-[Visualization specific to category 1]
+![Visualization specific to category 1]

 ### Product performance: